VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **While digging, an Armadillo can hold its breath for up to six minutes**
+- ⚡ Daily fun fact: **The first telephone call from the White House was from Rutherford Hayes to Alexander Graham Bell**

 <h3 align="left">Connect with me:</h3>
 <p align="left">